 Every child receives a healthy amount of each item offered at mealtimes.
 We serve nutritious food and encourage campers to taste a little of each item we serve.
 However, there is enough of a variety that most every child finds something they like at each meal.
-Please note that campers should not pack their own food, as food is not permitted in the cabins.
+Please note that campers should not pack their own food.